AliceO2Group/analysis-framework/hyperloop.md

   After choosing the package tag to be used, click on the button `❌` to enable your wagon in a dataset, the icon will change from `❌` to `✅`.
 If you hover over `✅` you can see the information about the enabled wagon: package tag, time and username.
 If you need to disable a wagon in a dataset, click on the button `✅`.
 After enabled, the wagon will be automatically tested and you can follow the progress of the [test](#wagontest) on the button next to `✅`: `⌛️` queued,`⏳` ongoing,`🌟` done, `❗️` warning and `💣` failed.

   If a wagon has dependencies, there is no need to enable the dependencies as well.
 The wagon's dependencies will be automatically tested by the system as well.

 ### <a name="wagontest"></a>Wagon tests
 * The wagon test can be accessed in the _My Analyses_ page by clicking on the buttons: `⏳`,`🌟`, `❗️` or `💣`.
 * If the TEST_ID is known, it can be directly accessed using the url https://alimonitor.cern.ch/hyperloop/wagon-test/TEST_ID.
 * Inside of a wagon test, the test configuration, results, graphs and statistics are displayed.
 * The test output can be accessed by clicking on the buttons: `⏳`,`🌟`, `❗️` or `💣`, or the link `(test output)`
+* Whenever a wagon configuration is changed, if there are enabled wagons (including wagons that depend on it), then the test is automatically reset and a new test is launched.
+However, if the enabled wagon was already composed in a train, the train will run with the wagons and dataset configuration of the time at which the train was created.

 ### <a name="pullrequest"></a>Relation of pull requests